gregory-j-wilson/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe preprocessing to someone new to CSS?
+1. How would you describe acessibility on the web to someone new to programming?

-    A preprocessor in CSS allows you to use more unique syntax (of the preprocessor) for greater ease and ability in writing css.

-2. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?

-    Being able to have variables.  /  Just setting the preprocessor up.
+    Accessibility means making your site accessible to all people - people with disabilities who cannot see or are visually impaired.

+2. Talk about 3 different things you can do to ensure your website is accessible.

+    Provide alt's for pictures, so a screen reader can read out loud a description of your pictures.
+    Use rem so the text can be sizable - get bigger if people want it bigger.

 3. How would you explain the concept of a variable to someone new to programming?

-    It is a title that has something assigned to it - some kind of piece of data - a string, a number, etc...
+    A variable is a name to which is assigned some sort of data, whether it's a string, or a number, etc...

 4. What is the purpose of using functions in code?

-    To protect the code inside the function for use only when we invoke the function.

-5. What is JSON data?

-    JavaScript Object Notation data - it's the data stored in an object with {} and that inside [] if it's objects inside an array.

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.
+    Functions guard a piece of code, so it is only executed when the function is invoked.
+Also, you can easily invoke the function whenever you want without having to write all the code over again.

 ## Instructions